TONY CAMACHO / SCIENCE PHOTO LIBRARY TONY CAMACHO / SCIENCE PHOTO LIBRARY

 Lioness and cubs.
-Female African lion (Panthera leo) and her cubs.
+Female lion (Panthera leo) and her cubs.
 Females produce offspring roughly every 2 years.
 They give birth to between 1 and 6 cubs after a gestation period of 3 and a half months.
-Cubs are kept in hiding for their first 8 weeks.
+Cubs are kept in hiding for the first 8 weeks.
 They are weaned between 7 and 10 months, but remain dependent on the pride's adults until around 16 months old.
-Females remain with their mother's pride but males leave the pride around the age of two and a half years.
-Lions are inhabit the savannah and scrubland of sub-Saharan Africa.
-Photographed in Serengeti National Park, Tanzania, Africa.
+Lions inhabit the savannah and scrubland of sub-Saharan Africa.
+Photographed in Etosha National Park, Namibia.

 Model release not required.
 Property release not required.